Vi Flood spreads kindness through painted boards

 Flood paints rocks and leaves them places to brighten other's day.
 Earlier this year, she started kindness boards for people to pass on with kind messages.

-“I painted one rock and left it up there at the beach … near Yankton, (South Dakota),” Flood said.
+“I painted one rock and left it up there at the beach … near Yankton,” Flood said.
 “This little girl found it.
 I had put the word grace on the back and it ended up that her name is Grace…and her grandmother told me that she was so excited she found a rock with her name on it.”

 Flood has all kinds of stories like that, she said.